Kingsman: The Golden Circle: Plot

-Eggsy cures Harry's amnesia by threatening to shoot a Cairn Terrier puppy that resembles Harry's late dog, shortly before Poppy broadcasts a message to the world about a toxin she has secretly added to all her drugs, which causes users to develop symptoms like Tequila's before paralysis and, ultimately, death.
-She offers the antidote if the President of the United States ends his country's war on drugs and grants her cartel immunity from prosecution.
-The President decides to quarantine everyone affected, including Chief of Staff Fox, intending to let them all die to put Poppy out of business and rid the world of drug users, whom he sees as criminals.
+Eggsy cures Harry's amnesia by threatening to shoot a Cairn Terrier puppy that resembles Harry's late dog, shortly before Poppy broadcasts a message to the world about a toxin she has secretly added to all her drugs, which causes users to develop mania symptoms before paralysis and then, death.
+She offers the antidote if the U.S. President ends his country's war on drugs and grants her cartel legal immunity.
+The President – who is revealed to be corrupt – decides to quarantine everyone affected, intending to let them all die to put Poppy out of business and rid the world of drug users.
 Eggsy, Harry, and Whiskey track Clara to the Golden Circle's antidote factory in the mountains of Italy.
-Eggsy steals an antidote sample, which is broken by Whiskey during an ambush by the Golden Circle's henchmen, leading Harry to suspect him of working against them.
-Harry shoots Whiskey in the head, but Eggsy, believing Harry to be delusional as a result of his recovery, saves him with nanotechnology as Charlie destroys the antidote factory, killing Clara for unwittingly betraying the Golden Circle.
-Tilde calls Eggsy in a manic state, revealing she has been affected by the blue rash after taking drugs due to her stress over Eggsy's infidelity.
-Eggsy, Harry, and Merlin discover the location of Poppy's hideout, "Poppy Land", in Cambodia and fly there to steal the laptop which can deploy the drones carrying the antidote.

-Arriving at Poppy Land, Eggsy steps on a land mine, but Merlin switches places with Eggsy and sacrifices himself instead.
+Eggsy steals an antidote sample, but it is broken by Whiskey during an ambush by the Golden Circle's henchmen, leading Harry to suspect him of working against them.
+Harry shoots Whiskey, but Eggsy, believing Harry to be delusional due to his recovery, saves him with nanotechnology.

+Simultaneously, Charlie destroys the antidote factory, killing Clara for unwittingly betraying the Golden Circle.
+Tilde calls Eggsy, revealing she has been affected by the blue rash after taking drugs due to her stress over Eggsy's infidelity.
+Eggsy, Harry, and Merlin discover the location of Poppy's hideout, "Poppy Land", in Cambodia and fly there to steal the laptop that can deploy drones carrying the antidote.
+Arriving at Poppy Land, Eggsy steps on a land mine before Merlin switches places with him, sacrificing himself instead.
 Storming the lair, Eggsy kills Charlie while Harry destroys Poppy's robotic attack dogs with the help of Elton John, who had been kidnapped by Poppy.
 They secure the laptop and inject Poppy with a concentrated dose of her own toxin-infused heroin.
-Poppy gives them the laptop password in a drugged state, but dies from an overdose due to the heroin.
-Whiskey interrupts them before they can deploy the drones, revealing that he wants all drug users to die after his pregnant wife was killed in a robbery by meth addicts.
-Eggsy and Harry fight and kill Whiskey by throwing him headfirst into a industrial-grade meat grinder, then deploy the drones to release the antidote, saving the affected victims throughout the world.

-The President is impeached for conspiring to commit genocide against drug victims, and Statesman purchases a distillery in Scotland to help rebuild Kingsman.
-Statesman tech support specialist Ginger Ale is appointed to Whiskey’s position, Eggsy marries Princess Tilde, and Tequila takes an exchange assignment at Kingsman (presumably as partial punishment for his implied drug use), which acquires a new tailor shop in London.
+Poppy gives them the laptop password in a drugged state before she dies from an overdose.

+Whiskey interrupts them before they can deploy the drones, revealing that he wants all drug users to die after his pregnant wife was killed in a robbery by methamphetamine addicts.
+Furthermore, the elimination of all drugs will cause Statesmen's stock price to skyrocket since people will depend on alcohol, making Whiskey and his Statesmen rich.
+Eggsy and Harry fight and kill Whiskey by pushing him into an industrial meat grinder, then deploy the drones to release the antidote, saving the affected victims.
+The President is impeached and arrested for conspiring to commit genocide against drug victims, and the Statesman purchases a distillery in Scotland to help rebuild the Kingsman.
+Ginger Ale is appointed to Whiskey's position; Eggsy marries Princess Tilde; and Tequila takes an exchange assignment at Kingsman, which acquires a new tailor shop in London.